Design & Technology May 08, 2018

 Digital trends in Travel & Leisure

-Companies in the travel and leisure industry specialise in relaxation, but the industry itself cannot afford to rest on its laurels.
+Companies in the travel and leisure industry specialize in relaxation, but the industry itself cannot afford to rest on its laurels.
 Big traditional travel agents have to reposition themselves in the ever-changing digital landscape.
 New players have to find ways to establish their brand.
-Meanwhile, technology keeps evolving and disruptors are challenging the old business models.
+Meanwhile, technology keeps evolving, and disruptors are challenging old business models.
 How can (travel) companies hold their own in the midst of all this commotion?
 Better still, how do they stay at the front line of innovation?

 1. User experience is key

 This first trend is not confined to travel and leisure.
 It applies to almost all industries that want to accelerate their digital transformation and deliver innovative products and services: user experience is the key to success.
 This is clearly demonstrated by players such as Airbnb, Uber, and Lyft; which is why they are often quoted as examples.
 Yet the implications are not always spelled out.
 When compared with retail, for example, the interface standards in the travel industry are rarely cutting edge.